"Help Me Help the AI": Understanding How Explainability Can Support Human-AI Interaction: Results

 \section{Results}

 We present our results in three parts.
-We begin by describing Merlin end-users' explainability needs (RQ1, \cref{sec:xai_needs}).
-We then describe how they intended to use XAI explanations (RQ2, \cref{sec:xai_use}).
-Finally, we describe how they perceived the four representative XAI approaches we mocked-up for Merlin (RQ3, \cref{sec:xai_feedback}).
+We begin by describing participants' explainability needs (RQ1, Sec. \ref{sec:xai_needs}).
+We then describe how they intended to use XAI explanations (RQ2, Sec. \ref{sec:xai_use}).
+Finally, we describe how they perceived the four representative XAI approaches we mocked-up for Merlin (RQ3, Sec. \ref{sec:xai_feedback}).

-\subsection{XAI needs: People desire more information about AI, especially practically useful information that can improve their collaboration with AI}
+\subsection{XAI needs: Participants desired more information about AI, especially practically useful information that can improve their collaboration with AI}

-Based on open-ended questions and the survey we developed from the XAI Question Bank~\cite{Liao_CHI_2020}, we found that while participants were generally curious about AI system details, only those with high-AI background and/or high-bird interest were willing to actively seek out this information.
-However, participants unanimously expressed a need for information that can improve their collaboration with the AI system.
+Based on open-ended questions and the survey we developed from the XAI Question Bank~\cite{Liao_CHI_2020}, we found that while participants were generally curious about AI system details, only those with high-AI background and/or high-domain interest were willing to actively seek out this information (Sec. \ref{sec:need_difference}).
+However, participants unanimously expressed a need for information that can improve their collaboration with the AI system (Sec. \ref{sec:practicalinfo}).